-Your result puts you in the intermediate metabolizer group.
-In people who are intermediate metabolizers, the CYP2D6 enzyme has some activity, but less than the normal metabolizers.
-About 7% of our patients are intermediate metabolizers.
+Your result puts you in the ultra-rapid metabolizer group.
+In people who are ultra-rapid metabolizers, the CYP2D6 enzyme has very high activity.
+People who are ultra-rapid metabolizers break down some medicines very quickly and are likely to need different doses or a different medicine.
+About 2% of our patients are ultra-rapid metabolizers.